 Ransom theorists suggest that God had to sacrifice His Son to pay the price to Satan, yet such a theory gives Satan undeserved power and an elevation to a higher status than he deserves.
 Furthermore, had Satan known that God would resurrect Jesus from the dead to free us from the bondage of our sins, he would not have stepped into Judas to betray Jesus.
 Satan’s goal is not to decrease the numbers of those in his captivity, but to increase his power and numbers.

 To whom did God make the payment then?
 God made the payment to His children in both this realm and the next.
+God paid His children by upholding the coherence, consistency and perfection of His moral laws that guide us.
 The answer to the question of why God sacrificed God is because He is perfect justice, mercy, and love.
 The Christian Lord is the only higher power who has reconciled the “dilemma” of perfect justice and perfect mercy.
 Justice was not compromised by His mercy.

 “Just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many” (Matthew 20:28).